devadityaraj/adipix/README.md

-# 🖼️ ADIPIX Image Viewer
+# 🖼️ ADIPIX - All New Image Format

-**A modern, lightweight GUI application to view `.adipix` — a custom raw RGB image format.**
+**Bored with JPG, PNG?
+Try: `adipix` — a custom raw RGB image format.**

 ---

 ## 🚀 About

-ADIPIX Image Viewer lets you easily browse and view images saved in the custom `.adipix` format.
-It features:

-- Smooth, native Tkinter GUI with a dark, stylish theme
-- Automatic file listing from a `captures/` directory
-- Dynamic image resizing to fit screen resolution without distortion
-- Simple, intuitive interface optimized for ease of use
-- Cross-platform support (Windows, macOS, Linux)
+ADIPIX is a new Image Format that stores RAW RGB Values as `.adipix` format.
+This repo contains python code in order to create, capture, convert existing jpg/png files into adipix format.

 ---